 I have enjoyed over a decade’s experience working as a relationship counsellor and therapist.
 I work with couples, individuals and families.
 I also work as a clinical supervisor.
 Alongside my private practice, I have worked for Relate for many years.

 When working with clients, I offer a flexible approach which allows for weekly, fortnightly or monthly sessions.
 Appointments can be arranged for a regular fixed day and time, or be more casually set up to fit in with other commitments.

 I also offer the opportunity for intensive counselling – which may be appropriate in a time of unexpected family or personal crisis, or when there are geographical challenges which make intensive sessions a more manageable option.
 Such work might comprise extended morning and afternoon meetings over two or three consecutive days.

 I very much value the opportunities provided when seeing clients face to face, but I also work remotely, by telephone or internet (zoom, skype).
 ‘Remote’ counselling is not always a safe or effective way of working, and I will always discuss the possible advantages and disadvantages of this approach.

 I have recently resumed face to face work at my home and in Exeter - please visit my website for further details.

 My post graduate training includes a Masters Degree in Relationship Therapy.
 I am a registered member of the BACP.
 Prior to re-training in this field I worked for twenty years in London as a barrister, practising family law.
-(Please visit my website for more information.)

 The essence of my practice from home is to offer a safe, peaceful and very private space in which to talk and think about the things which are causing unhappiness, grief or anxiety, or simply preoccupying one’s everyday thoughts.